CS5008-khoury-lionelle/TeamActivities/Module05/README.md

 ## Leet Code Practice

 Lastly, work on modules 04 leet code practice.
 Everyone pick a different problem, and take turns explaining your solution *as* you work through the code (as time allows).
 This is called "live coding" and often required in technical interviews.
-Moving forward, we would like you emphasize the explaining of code as you work through it, to better prepare you for technical interviews.
+Moving forward, we would like you to emphasize the explaining of code as you work through it, to better prepare you for technical interviews.

 ## 📚 Resources